 - Control costs

-How to develop KPIs for your fleet
+How should you develop KPIs for your fleet?

-Start with asking some basic questions like:
+Start with asking some basic questions, including :

 - Are you looking to cut downtime for your vehicles?